-- Central Animal Referral and Emergency (CARE) Hospital: 24 hour emergency, critical care, specialty and referral veterinary hospital specializing in surgery, internal medicine, cardiology, oncology, ophthalmology, and physical rehabilitation in Fredericksburg
+- Virginia Veterinary Centers (Hospital): 24 hour emergency, critical care, specialty and referral veterinary hospital specializing in surgery, internal medicine, cardiology, oncology, ophthalmology, and physical rehabilitation in Fredericksburg, Richmond and Midlothian

 - Dogwood Veterinary Emergency & Specialty Center: Multi-discipline referral hospital specializing in emergency/critical care, cardiology, dermatology, Internal medicine, neurology, oncology, radiocat, surgery in Richmond

 - Regional Veterinary Referral Center: Multi-discipline referral hospital in Springfield specializing in Internal medicine, surgery, neurology, cardiology, oncology, radiocat, dermatology, emergency/critical Care in Springfield

 - Veterinary Referral Center of Northern Virginia: Internal medicine, surgery, behavior medicine practice and emergency referral service in Manassas